-Plaintiffs allege that Wisner's examination of J.H. and offensive inquiries into their sex lives was committed with reckless disregard for plaintiffs.
+Plaintiffs allege that Wisner's examination of John and offensive inquiries into their sex lives were committed with reckless disregard for plaintiffs.
 They also alleges that Wisner's conduct was extreme and outrageous as well as the direct and proximate cause of plaintiffs' foreseeable mental distress.

-Plaintiffs' injuries include: past, present, and future shame, humiliation, medically significant emotional distress, and anger.
-M.H. claims additional injuries in her consortium claim.
+Plaintiffs' injuries include: past, present, and future shame, humiliation, medically significant emotional distress, loss of enjoyment of life, and anger.
+Jane claims additional injuries in her consortium claim.
 Plaintiffs allege that their mental distress was extreme, severe, medically diagnosable, and significant such that no reasonable person should be expected to endure it.